kaisadilla/judith/.info/spec.md

 Unsafe casting operations are extremely discouraged, as when, left unhandled, can crash a program and, when handled, can be slower than safe casting operations when they fail; as they throw exceptions rather than producing a sentinel `null`.

-## <a name="types-narrowing">Type narrowing</a>
+## <a name="types-narrowing">Type narrowing</a> WIP
 Narrowing is the process of refining a broader type into a more specific one based on control flow.
 While traveling through a possible execution branch of a block of code, when a certain property of a value's type is asserted, that property remains true for the remainder of that branch.

-Type narrowing only occurs when the integrity of the value can be asserted at compile time.
-This happens when the value is a constant rather than a variable.
+Type narrowing works by implicitly creating new variables of a more refined type (only when needed).
+This means that assertions made by type narrowing are always safe.

 ### Type checking (`is`)
 With the `is` keyword, a value can be asserted to be (or not to be) of a given type: